PressReader Newspaper Application: A Review

 Only a teacher would think to bring a map of the United States, a blue marker and a red one, to an Election Day party in Spain.

-For someone who is not overly patriotic, voting is one of the most important responsibilities I feel I have while overseas.
-In fact, it’s the only ONLY right I don’t have as a resident in Spain, which makes my voice all the more important when every first Tuesday in November rolls around.
+For someone who is not overly patriotic on the outside, voting is one of the most important responsibilities I feel I have while overseas.
+In fact, it’s the only ONLY right I don’t have as a permanent resident in Spain, which makes my voice all the more important when every first Tuesday in November rolls around.

 Voting abroad is simple, so there’s no reason to not do it!
 Here’s how to easily cast your ballot from abroad: